ei-grad/water-pump-timer/README.md

 * `mpy-cross`

-The `mpy-cross` tool from https://github.com/micropython/micropython is needed to precompile modules to python bytecode.
+The `mpy-cross` tool from https://github.com/micropython/micropython is needed to precompile the modules into python bytecode.

 Just clone the micropython repository, enter the mpy-cross directory, then `make` and copy the built `mpy-cross` binary somewhere to the `$PATH`, for